← Back

 Struggling digital projects usually have everything they need on paper: budgets, resources, tools, governance committees, methodologies.
 And yet they don’t move forward.
 Or they move forward in a vacuum — teams deliver status reports, not real value.

-What we do is close that gap.
-Create a space where teams move beyond jargon, posturing and abstractions to focus on what is actually at stake.
-When that space exists, delivery unblocks — not because a new method was added, but because the obstacles that prevented people from seeing clearly were removed.
+What I do is close that gap.
+I create a space where teams move beyond jargon, posturing and abstractions to focus on what is actually at stake.
+I am not there to add a method.
+I am there to remove what prevents people from seeing clearly.
+When that space exists, delivery unblocks on its own.

 You sense something is blocking progress, but you can’t quite name it.
 Teams appear to be doing the right work; indicators aren’t alarming; and yet the project isn’t delivering what it should.

-The deliverable is a clear, uncompromising diagnosis with concrete recommendations.
+The deliverable is a clear, uncompromising delivery diagnostic with concrete recommendations and an action plan.
 Not a 200-page document — a situation report that tells the truth and opens a path forward.

 20 years in the field, programs worth 5, 10, 25 million dollars — EDF, Allianz, Airbus, ENGIE, National Bank of Canada, Desjardins.
 I’ve seen from the inside what makes a project fail, and what puts it back on its feet.

-The goal is to develop in your teams the ability to clearly see what is actually happening in a project, and to act accordingly — so that eventually, they no longer need me.
+The goal is for your teams to regain the ability to see reality as it is and act accordingly — until it delivers.

 Let’s talk about your project